Memphis City Importance As An Ancient Capital

-Every true admirer of ancient Egyptian architecture and art will wish if he had control of time so he can witness the glorious Memphis Egypt and get a taste of the true definition of true glory.
-It contained more artifacts and monuments than any other ancient Egyptian city such as the Saqqara step pyramid.
+Every true admirer of ancient Egyptian architecture and art will wish he had control of time, so he can witness the glorious Memphis Egypt, and get a taste of the glory’s true definition.
+It contained more artifacts and monuments than any other ancient Egyptian city, such as the Saqqara Step Pyramid.

 Memphis City Location

 Memphis City has located 20 KM (12 M) south of Cairo on the west bank, at the beginning of the Nile Delta.
 The city used to lie between Upper and Lower Egypt as a mark for the boundary between the two as a manner of communication.
 Memphis City map shows it around a 40mins car drive from Giza Pyramids Complex with its Three Great Pyramids and the Great Sphinx.
 It’s just a location with great traces left by the nobles, kings, and officials to show you what the very first layer of Egypt looked like.

 Memphis was originally a small town called "Inbu-Hedj" which means “The White Walls”, and Ankh-Tawy which means "Life of the Two Lands" during the Middle Kingdom (2055-1640 BC).
 As it was strategically placed between Upper & Lower Egypt, which made the city the key to absolute power.

 During the New Kingdom (1550- 1070 BC), it was known as “Men-Nefer”, meaning “Enduring and Beautiful”!
 However, it was later changed to Memfi in the Coptic era and the Greek adaptation of that name was Memphis.
 It became the capital of Ancient Egypt.